Bastardkb/Dilemma/README.md

 The case is reversible.

 It needs to be printed at 0.2mm layer height supportless specifically for the nut inserts suport-less interfaces.
 If you are doing a different layer height, use supports.

+## Community mods

+There are a range of community mods available (hex plates, covers...).

+You can find more information in the readme in the `mechanical/community mods` folder.

 ## Build guide